Port Washington, Wisconsin: W. J. Niederkorn Library

 The Port Washington Woman’s Club established the city's first public library in 1899, which got its own building in 1961, when area resident W. J. Niederkorn paid to construct it on Grand Avenue.
 It provides books, magazines, computers, printers, study rooms, databases, audiobooks, e-books, and language-learning software.
 It is a member of the Monarch Library System, comprising thirty-one libraries in Ozaukee, Sheboygan, Washington, and Dodge counties.

 Law and government

 Port Washington has a mayor–council government.
 The mayor is Ted Neitzke IV, who was elected to his first term on April 6, 2021.
 Seven aldermen sit on the city council.
 A full-time staff of unelected administrators manage the city's day-to-day operations.

 As part of Wisconsin's 6th congressional district, Port Washington is represented by Glenn Grothman (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
-Duey Stroebel (R) represents Port Washington in the Wisconsin State Senate, and Robert Brooks (R) represents Port Washington in the Wisconsin State Assembly.
+Jodi Habush Sinykin (D) represents Port Washington in the Wisconsin State Senate, and Paul Melotik (R) represents Port Washington in the Wisconsin State Assembly.